AISaturdaysLagos/cohort8_structure/README.md

 The cohort would last 16 weeks with 15 weeks of lectures and lab work and a break on week 9.
 We would select relevant lectures from the [practical data science course](http://www.datasciencecourse.org/lectures/), study them carefully and use the learned concepts in the labs.

 There would be a series of labs, with each building up to a final solution to a chosen problem.
-For the labs, we have chosen to work on a fancy problem that involves reddit post;
+For the labs, we have chosen to work on a fancy problem that involves reddit posts;

  ```
  Given a reddit post, can you predict the subreddit to which it belongs?